leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Changed: Use a more reliable means of excluding Pro/Plus modules from using minified static resources
 * Fixed:   Imagebrowser pagination with custom templates
 * Fixed:   Custom CSS is enqueued late to ensure it's one of the last stylesheets loaded
-* Fixed:   Fixed watermarking PNG images
+* Fixed:   Fixed watermarking PNG images and photos
 * Fixed:   Using the "Import Metadata" bulk action overwrites existing data
 * Fixed:   Seconds were not retained from CaptureTime EXIF field
-* Fixed:   Conflicts created by our TinyMCE plugin
+* Fixed:   Conflicts created by WordPress gallery plugin TinyMCE plugin
 * Fixed:   Image mapper setting gid to gallery name, not the unique ID
 * Fixed:   Restored nggdb->get_random_images(), nggdb->search_for_file, and nggdb->find_all_albums()
 * Fixed:   Allow gallery slug as parameter to nggdb::get_gallery()